-How many business presentations have you attended in the last 3 months that delivered exactly what you needed to know in a manner that respected your time?
+How many business presentations have you attended in the last 3 months that delivered exactly what you needed to know, in a manner that respected your time?

-How much was an unnecessary level of detail
+– An unnecessary level of detail

 Did you feel that the same presentation could have been given in less than half the time?

 Cutting a presentation in half often results in greater clarity.

 The message is more likely to be delivered with impact.

 We need to cut out the superfluous noise

 ‘I’m sorry this letter is so long; I didn’t have time to write a short one.’ – Blaise Pascal

 At Mindful Presenter we coach professionals to deliver their entire message in 90 seconds.

 It’s crucial for a speaker to connect with their audience and deliver their message with power and impact quickly.